Soontao/presentations/src/sap/cf/xsuaa-and-multitenacy.md

 - `SaaS Provision`: create a `service` in `subscription` tab.
 - `User` (another `sub account admin`): click the `subscribe` button.

----

-## SaaS Provision - how it works ?

 - `SaaS Provision`: send a http request to SaaS application, with metadata
 - `SaaS`: receive subscription information, initialize the database/job/url, and response a `tenant url`.
 - `SaaS Provision`: refresh status, `subscribed`
 - `User`: access the SaaS with `tenant` url.

 ---